CrunchyData/pg_tileserv/README.md

                 tile_ymin + sq_width * (b-1),
                 tile_xmin + sq_width * a,
                 tile_ymin + sq_width * b), bounds),
-            -- Each square gets an attribute that shows -- what tile it is a part of and what its sub-address -- in that tile is
+            -- Each square gets a property that shows -- what tile it is a part of and what its sub-address -- in that tile is
             Format('(%s.%s,%s.%s)', x, a, y, b) AS tilecoord